Smoke Free High Country

-Recently our project helped Feather River College implement a new tobacco-free policy.
+Recently our project helped Lassen County Behavioral Health and Feather River College implement new tobacco-free policies.
 We are currently working with healthcare facilities, colleges, and policymakers to further reduce tobacco use.

 How Can I Help?

 Connect with us!
 Change takes a village, and everyone can help.
-You can support our cause by endorsing our initiatives, connecting us with contacts that affect change in our community, joining our health-focused workgroups, and spreading the word about our college coordinator job postings.
+You can support our cause by endorsing our initiatives, connecting us with contacts that affect change in our community, and joining our health-focused workgroups.

 What You Need to Know